greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/COPY.html.md

 column\_name
 :   An optional list of columns to be copied.
 If no column list is specified, all columns of the table except generated columns will be copied.

-:   XXX When copying in text format, the default, a row of data in a column of type `bytea` can be up to 256MB.
+:   When copying in text format, the default, a row of data in a column of type `bytea` can be up to 256MB.

 query
 :   A [SELECT](SELECT.html), [VALUES](VALUES.html), [INSERT](INSERT.html), [UPDATE](UPDATE.html), or [DELETE](DELETE.html) command whose results are to be copied.
 Note that parentheses are required around the query.